gpoore/text2qti/README.md

 preprocessors that are used separately from Python-Markdown.
 In rare cases, this may lead to conflicts with Markdown syntax.
 These features may be reimplemented as Python-Markdown extensions in the future.

+### Comments

+There are multiple ways to add comments within a quiz file.
+In all cases, comments are completely removed during quiz creation and do not appear in the final quiz in any form.

+At the top level of a quiz document (outside of questions, choices, or feedback) there are two types of comments.
+These comments cannot be indented.
+* Line comments:  Any line that starts with a percent sign `%` is discarded.
+* Multiline comments:  If a line starts with `COMMENT`, that line and all subsequent lines are discarded through a line that starts with `END_COMMENT`.
+The `COMMENT` and `END_COMMENT` delimiters must be on lines by themselves; otherwise, an error is raised.

+Within Markdown text, standard HTML comments of the form `<!--comment-->` may be used.
+These are stripped out during processing and do not appear in the final QTI file.
+HTML comments are not supported within LaTeX math.

+Technical note:  HTML comments are currently stripped in a preprocessing step separate from Python-Markdown.
+In rare cases, this may conflict with raw HTML embedded in Markdown.
+This feature may be reimplemented as a Python-Markdown extension in the future.